daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-21.markdown

 This week:

-* Catch up with Azure Static Web Apps
+* Catch up on Azure Static Web Apps
-* Use `dotnet-monitor`
 * Provide input on .NET 6
 * Last week in the .NET world

-## ⛅ Catch up with Azure Static Web Apps
+## ⛅ Catch up on Azure Static Web Apps

-## Use `dotnet-monitor`
+This week, Anthony Chu joined the ASP.NET community standup to [talk about Azure Static Web Apps](https://www.youtube.com/watch?v=8xsp6Z_HjIg).
+Azure Static Web Apps has been at the top of my "I really need to take a look at this" list, so the timing was right. 😎

+Static sites are definitely the new hotness, and have been for awhile.
+If content on your site doesn't change that often, you'll just need to serve up some static HTML files.
+For example, on my site I utilize a static site generator called Jekyll and host the content on GitHub Pages—this helps my site load super fast and with little overhead.
+Why introduce database overhead and the like if you don't need it?
+(If it wasn't clear I'm talking about you, WordPress.)

+Many times, though, you'll also need to call off to an API eventually—this is quite common with SPAs like Vue, Angular, React, and now Blazor: you have a super-lightweight front-end that calls off to some APIs.
+A common architecture is serving up files statically with a serverless backend, such as Azure Functions.

+Enter Azure Static Web Apps.
+Introduced at Ignite this year, Azure Static Web Apps allow you to leverage this architecture with one easy solution.
+If you're good with GitHub lock-in and are looking for a static hosting solution, it's worth a look.

+You can [check out the docs for the full treatment](https://docs.microsoft.com/azure/static-web-apps/overview), but Azure Static Web Apps offers web hosting (duh), native Azure Functions support, GitHub triggers over GitHub Actions, free renewable SSL certificates, custom domains, and a bunch of auth integrations, and fallback routes.

+My favorite feature is GitHub PR testing sites.
+Once a PR kicks off, a GitHub Action executes and creates a temporary test staging site to view changes (it goes away once the PR is merged or discarded).
+This is a wonderful tool for you and others to test any changes to your app.
+Are you working on a complicated PR and want to have testers put your app through its paces?
+Send them the staging link.

+It's nice to have all this integrated in Azure, especially if that's where you do a lot of business.
+But why not just use GitHub Pages if you don't have a lot of complexity?
+That's a fair question.
+With the just announced Blazor Web Assembly support, Azure Static Web Apps is the clear winner.
+With Azure Static Web Apps, the GitHub Actions step becomes aware of a Blazor WebAssembly app and can do Blazor-specific precompression steps.
+Otherwise, you'd have to integrate an additional workflow to your app.
+With Azure Static Web Apps, it's available out of the box.

 ## 👨‍💻 Provide input on .NET 6

 With the general release of .NET 5 not even a month away, Microsoft is setting its sights on .NET 6.

 Check out [this GitHub issue](https://github.com/dotnet/aspnetcore/issues/26625) to provide feedback on what features you want to see.
-Unsurprisingly, [AoT compilation is leading the charge](https://github.com/dotnet/aspnetcore/issues/5466).
+Unsurprisingly, [Blazor AoT compilation is leading the charge](https://github.com/dotnet/aspnetcore/issues/5466).
+As a whole, the ASP.NET folks have noted that speeding up the developer feedback loop is a big priority for .NET 6.

 ## 🎂 Happy birthday, Mom